ursatile/css4eng/212-column-based-layouts.md

 {% iframe 12-col-responsive-demo.html style="width: 50%; height: 20em;" %}

-If you look at the CSS for the Guitar Garage demo site, you'll see that in several places we've used responsive measurements based on the viewport width, but with a `min()` applied to limit them on larger devices:

-{% example guitar-garage.css mark_lines="13,66,96" %}

 The Guitar Garage demo site using a responsive layout looks like this:

 {% iframe guitar-garage-12-col-responsive-grid.html style="border: 2px solid #fff; height: 25em; zoom: 90%;" %}